José Ángel Ziganda: Coaching career

 On 24 May 2017, it was confirmed that Ziganda would succeed the departing Ernesto Valverde as Athletic's first-team manager, on an initial two-year contract.
 On 29 November, he oversaw a shock defeat to SD Formentera – a club experiencing their first-ever season in the third tier – in the opening round of the domestic cup, conceding the critical goal in stoppage time at the end of the second leg when a goalless draw would have been sufficient to progress.

 In May 2018, with the side in 14th position in the league table (although not threatened by relegation) and having lost both legs of their Europa League last-16 tie to Olympique de Marseille, the club announced via a press conference that Ziganda would not continue in his position beyond the end of the campaign.
-The final total of ten league wins and 16th place in the table represented one of the poorest domestic seasons in the history of the organization.
+The final total of ten league wins and 16th place in the table represented one of the poorest domestic seasons in the history of the organisation.

 On 18 February 2020, Ziganda was hired at Real Oviedo for the rest of the second-division season, with the option of a further year.
 He succeeded Javi Rozada, who was dismissed with the Asturians in the relegation zone.

 On 8 June 2022, Ziganda announced his departure from Oviedo in a press conference, after his contract expired.
 Five days later, he took over fellow second-tier side SD Huesca.

+Ziganda was dismissed on 7 October 2023, having started the season with only one win in ten matches.
+On 23 September 2025, after nearly two years without a club, he was appointed at Cultural y Deportiva Leonesa also in the second division.